opensearch-project/documentation-website/_api-reference/nodes-apis/nodes-stats.md

 segments.fixed_bit_set_memory_in_bytes | Integer | The total amount of memory used by fixed bit sets, in bytes.
-Fixed bit sets are used for nested objects and join fields. segments.max_unsafe_auto_id_timestamp | Integer | The timestamp for the most recently retired indexing request, in milliseconds since the epoch. segments.remote_store | Object | Statistics about remote segment store operations. segments.remote_store.upload | Object | Statistics about Remote Segment Store upload operations. segments.remote_store.upload.total_upload_size | Object | The amount of data in bytes uploaded to the remote segment store. segments.remote_store.upload.total_upload_size.started_bytes | Integer | The number of bytes for which to upload to the remote segment store after the upload has started. segments.remote_store.upload.total_upload_size.succeeded_bytes | Integer | The number of bytes successfully uploaded to the remote segment store.
+Fixed bit sets are used for nested objects and join fields. segments.max_unsafe_auto_id_timestamp | Integer | The timestamp for the most recently retired indexing request, in milliseconds since the epoch. segments.remote_store | Object | Statistics about remote segment store operations. segments.remote_store.upload | Object | Statistics related to upload operation to the remote segment store. segments.remote_store.upload.total_upload_size | Object | The amount of data in bytes uploaded to the remote segment store. segments.remote_store.upload.total_upload_size.started_bytes | Integer | The number of bytes for which to upload to the remote segment store after the upload has started. segments.remote_store.upload.total_upload_size.succeeded_bytes | Integer | The number of bytes successfully uploaded to the remote segment store.